 Multiple sclerosis (MS) is a chronic disease of the central nervous system.
 It causes injury to the myelin layer that covers nerve fibers in the brain, spinal cord, and optic nerves.

 |Copyright © Nucleus Medical Media, Inc.|

 MS is more common in females.
-Other factors that may increase your child's chance of MS include:
+Other things that may raise a child's chance of MS are:

-The symptoms can range from mild to severe and may include:
+Symptoms can range from mild to severe and may include: